 “These same game parlays are insane!
 How much longer is FanDuel gonna keep it around?” asks “Jerry” on Twitter, in a comment featured in a commercial aired during a New York Knicks broadcast on Wednesday night.
 The answer, Jerry, is somewhere between a “very long time” and “forever.”

 If you’re unfamiliar, this brand of parlays allows bettors to string together two, eight, or perhaps 15 events from a single game (see example below), all of which must succeed for the bet to win.
-Some of these events, such as which player will score the first touchdown, are exceedingly unpredictable.
+Some of these events, such as which player will score the first touchdown, are exceedingly unpredictable, although some outlets are making efforts to help bettors identify correlated parlays through simulation.
 They can be fun, especially during standalone prime time games.
 And it is exhilarating to turn a crisp digital $10 into $662, or $3 into $3,000.
 But growing sportsbook glamorization and encouragement of it has grown from full bloom to too much.

 These same game parlays are insane.
 How much longer is fanduel gonna keep it around?? pic.twitter.com/7qLOafaETg